ppKrauss/openCitation/reports/inferredLicense-BR.md

 >> IV - the texts of treaties or conventions, laws, decrees, regulations, judicial decisions and other official enactments;

 where the exclusion from protection is exprexed by article 8, items I and IV.

-PS: exclude legislative and juridic documents, but not all all works created by the federal government.
+PS: exclude legislative and juridic documents, but not all works created by the federal government.

 **2.** [Federal Constitution of 1988](http://www.lexml.gov.br/urn/urn:lex:br:federal:constituicao:1988-10-05;1988)